 Fun fact: It takes between 5 and 11 days for water to move from the start to the end of the pipe.
 Constructed from 1898 to 1902, it was the brainchild of engineer C.Y O’Connor, who sadly didn’t live to see its completion.
 Now you can follow the Golden Pipeline Heritage Trail in three to five days.

-Here are five amazing things to see along the way, when it's time to hit the road.
+Here are five amazing things to see along the way.

 1. Take in the remains of a major earthquake

 Just beyond Northam, the 1km-long Meckering Earthquake fault line reveals the dramatic, tearing force of a 6.9 magnitude earthquake that shook the small town in 1968.
 Two kilometres north of Meckering, find the ruins of the stone homestead ‘Sailsbury’ – one of at least 50 homes reduced to rubble - then look out for the signs to the Meckering Earthquake Display in the Memorial Park, which bears a piece of twisted railway line and a damaged section of The Golden Pipeline.
 Then head to The Big Camera – Museum of Photography for incredible historic photos of the devastation.

 True blue country pubs pepper the Wheatbelt, but the Ettamogah Pub at Cunderdin particularly stands out.
 From the outside, it looks like a cartoon: bright red, top heavy and lurching, as though normal architectural rules don’t apply.
 The style is deliberate: the pub mimics the Ettamogah pub comic strips drawn by cartoonist Ken Maynard, published for years in Australia’s longest running weekly picture magazine, the Australasian Post.
 When in Merredin, stop in at the balconied Commercial Hotel, where bistro walls are lined with historical photos.